alexandershov/goslow/README.md

 ## Why?
 Imagine Facebook/Twitter/Whatever API going down and responding really slow.
 Imagine your application using this API and slowing down because of that.
-Want to reproduce this situation to keep it from happening ever again?
+Need an always-slow API to reproduce this situation reliably?
-It's easy if you try.
+Goslow is that API.

 ## Quick start
 Let's say you're developing an application against the Facebook graph API and